-To explain the direct references to Shakespeare, the man we know who came from Stratford and wrote the famous will, there had to be someone called Shakespeare working in London as an actor.
+To explain the direct references to Shakespeare, the man we know, the man who came from Stratford and wrote the famous will, there had to be someone called Shakespeare working in London as an actor.

 In a rather neat plot device in the film, Anonymous, the non-playwrighting Shakespeare opportunistically snatches the credit for plays written anonymously when the crowd call for the author.
 The facts won’t support this and the filmmakers don’t need to.

 Serious authorship debate does need to explain the facts, however.
 So Oxfordians create a second Shakespeare, nothing to do with the first but still living and working in London, still a prominent member of the theatre community but like the character in Anonymous, set up to act as a front man for De Vere.

 The other Shakespeare, they argue, was a grain dealer, an investor, a trader and a businessman.
 He had nothing to do with the Shakespeare they have invented as Oxford’s cat’s paw even though, given they were both involved with the same theatre, they must frequently have been in the same building, amongst the same group of people.

 The true identity of this other Shakespeare, Oxfordians argue, was kept secret for a variety of reasons.
 In the film Anonymous, the filmmakers represent it as a punishment for Oxford’s plotting against the Queen.